yncat/dfg/README.md

 ## Building

-Run `npm run build` to make a optimized production build.
+Run `npm run build` to make an optimized production build.
 If you're trying to host the game somewhere, you need to modify package.json since the homepage field now points to my website domain.

 If you build the app with default setting, it will try to connect to localhost.
 In order to change endpoint for production, create `.env.production.local` inside the project root directory, and specify like this.